SurDno/SRP-Lite/README.md

 - Fixed an occasional crash upon the game evaluating whether to assign the player a 'help' task: sim_combat.script:614: attempt to index local 'attack_squad_obj' (a nil value). - Decane
 - Fixed a rare crash upon a smart terrain being captured: sim_squad_generic.script:456: attempt to index field 'current_action' (a nil value). - Decane
 - Fixed a rare crash upon reloading a savegame: sim_combat.script:968: attempt to index field 'actor' (a nil value). - Decane
+- Fixed a rare crash upon reloading a savegame: sim_combat.script:419: attempt to index field 'actor' (a nil value). - Decane